waflawe/eXinakai/README-en.md

 2. Read passwords and search by their notes
 3. Deleting passwords

+Also `eXinakai` has a convenient collection system for passwords.
+It allows you to collect a set of an unlimited number of passwords in one place, which allows you to better navigate the manager when there are not a few of them.
+Within the system, you can:

+1. Add collections
+2. Delete collections
+3. Add passwords to a collection
+4. Change a password collection

 There is also a built-in flexible password generator.
 It works even without passing the correct encryption key by simply logging into your account.
 ## Screenshots <a name="screenshots"></a>